 What if I have a fence or my gate is too small?

 We can take down and re-install most wooden fences for a small fee.
-We can take down chain link or vinyl fences, but we recommend that you have it re-installed by a professional fence company.
+We can take down chain-link or vinyl fences, but we recommend that you have them re-installed by a professional fence company.